Gowdy-symmetric cosmological models with Cauchy horizons ruled by non-closed null generators: A family of exact solutions

 In a first step, we rewrite the metric \eqref{eq:metric} in terms of $x=\cos\theta$ and $y=\cos t$, which is reasonable since the metric functions are most naturally given as functions of $x$ and $y$ as well, but which is also useful for the purpose of constructing extensions through the Cauchy horizons (as $y$ turns out to be a ``better'' time coordinate than $t$).
 We obtain

 This form of the metric is clearly singular at $x=\pm1$ (corresponding to coordinate singularities at the symmetry axes $\Al$, $\Ar$, which could be removed by locally introducing Cartesian coordinates after going back to the original Killing basis, as described in the appendix of \cite{BeyerHennig2014}) and at $y=\pm 1$ (corresponding to coordinate singularities at the future and past Cauchy horizons).
-In order to remove the latter singularities, we replace $\rho_1$ by a new coordinate $\rho_1'$, defined by\footnote{Note that the absolute values in \eqref{eq:trans1} would not be necessary at this stage, since $1\pm y$ is positive in the interior of the Gowdy square.
-However, we intend to use the same transformation later in the regions $|y|>1$, where the absolute values will ensure that we have a real transformation.}
+In order to remove the latter singularities, we replace $\rho_1$ by a new coordinate $\rho_1'$, defined by